 When filing a qui tam lawsuit, you need qui tam lawyers you can trust.
-Since 1988, we’ve been using qui tam law to protect the identity of our whistleblower clients and qui tam relators, guarding them against retaliation and helping them navigate the complex process of filing.
+Since 1988, we’ve been using qui tam law to protect the identity of our whistleblower clients and qui tam relators, guarding them against retaliation and helping them navigate the complex process of filing for whistleblower rewards.

 A qui tam action must be confidentially filed under seal in federal district court following the Federal Rules of Civil Procedure.
 A copy of the complaint, with a written disclosure statement of substantially all material evidence and information in the plaintiff’s possession, must be confidentially served on the U.S. Attorney General and the U.S. Attorney for the district the complaint is filed.

 In addition to filing a formal qui tam lawsuit in federal court, you must also comply with the other requirements of the law, including the following:

 - The FCA whistleblower must file the complaint under “seal,” which is secret and not public.
 The complaint is strictly confidential when first submitted;

 - You must be the “first to file.”
 If another qui tam relator files a claim based on the fraud you are alleging before submitting your qui tam lawsuit, this disqualifies you from the qui tam process;